DuPage County Temporary Restraining Orders and Injunctive Relief Lawyers

 - The harm caused to the plaintiff is greater than any harm caused to the adverse party if the injunction is granted;

 - There is no other legal remedy available to gain the appropriate relief; and

 - There is a strong likelihood the plaintiff will prevail on the merits of the lawsuit.

-If you need immediate assistance with temporary restraining orders and injunctive relief in Illinois, contact Momkus McCluskey Roberts LLC today at (630) 434-0400 for a consultation.
+If you need immediate assistance with temporary restraining orders and injunctive relief in Illinois, contact Momkus McCluskey LLC today at (630) 434-0400 for a consultation.
 We provide counsel and advice from our team of skilled civil and commercial litigation attorneys in DuPage County, Chicago, Cook County, Kane County, Will County, Lake County, McHenry County, Kendall County, DeKalb County and throughout Illinois.